Steenrod squares on Intersection cohomology and a conjecture of M. Goresky and W. Pardon: Perverse -algebras and

+Let $L$ be a simplicial set.
+In \cite{MR2075046}, C. Berger et B. Fresse prove the existence of an $\cE(2)$-action on the normalized cochain complex of $L$, i.e., the existence of a cochain map

+which satisfies the requirements of \defref{def:E2algebra}.
 As it is established by May in \cite{MR0281196}, classical properties of ${\rm cup}_{i}$-products are a direct consequence of this $\cE(2)$-algebra structure, except two of them that we quote in the next definition.
+(Mention that $N^*(L)$ satisfies these two additional properties, see \cite{MR2075046}.)